 Eligible candidates must be transferred to work for the same employer in the U.S., or a parent, subsidiary or affiliate company.

 What are the L-1 Visa requirements?

 In the past, the L1 Visa requirements were mainly met by large multinational companies.
 However, nowadays, this permit is also accessible to smaller companies or even start-ups that want to expand their business to the U.S.

 To be eligible, you must meet the following L-1 Visa requirements:

-- Both your local and your organization in the U.S. must be linked by a qualifying relation;
+- Both your local company and your organization in the U.S. must be linked by a qualifying relation